 - Preheat the oven to 400F.
 You will need 1 x 8” flan case + a circle of tin foil to cover it and a high-speed blender.
 Separate one of the eggs, reserving the white.
 Set aside.

 - Make the pastry: Into a large bowl, sift 1½ cups of the whole wheat pastry flour, 1 tablespoon of the sugar, and the salt.

-- Dice the butter.
-Add butter to the flour mixture and rub in with your fingers until the mixture resembles coarse breadcrumbs.
+- Dice 1/2 cup of the butter.
+Add to the flour mixture and rub in with your fingers until the mixture resembles coarse breadcrumbs.
 Take care not to over mix – it’s OK to have some pieces of butter visible.
 If the mixture seems too lumpy, add the remaining 2 tablespoons of flour a tablespoon at a time.
-(See Ann’s Tips)
+(See Ann''s Tips)